matvej-g/transcendence/notes_david.md

 		- GET -> retrive data
 		- POST -> create existing data
 		- PUT -> replace existing data
-		- PATCH -> update part of existing data
+		- PATCH -> update part of existing data (selectively)
+			- should be idempotent
+				- if you execute something multiple times the end result should be the same
 		- DELETE -> remove data
 	- Headers
 		- provide metadata like authentication tokens, content type